+'''

 setenv bootcmd 'run nandboot' saveenv

+'''

-6.6.2 Booting VxWorks
+6.7.2 Booting VxWorks

-To boot a Wind River VxWorks image, a U-Boot Image file of the corresponding (ROM-able) VxWorks binary image and an FDT (Flattened Device Tree) must be loaded to memory.
+To boot a Wind River VxWorks image, a boot image file of the corresponding (ROM-able) VxWorks binary image and an FDT (Flattened Device Tree) must be loaded to memory.

-By default U-Boot operates on 'ulmage' files (U-Boot Image) which contain a special header and in the data portion the operating system binary image.
-The special header defines various properties of the U-Boot image (e.g. load address and entry point for the binary image in the data portion).
-Both the header and the data portion of the U-Boot image are secured and checked against corruption by a CRC32 checksum at U-Boot load time.
+By default U-Boot operates on "ulmage" files (boot image for U-Boot) which contain a special header and in the data portion the operating system binary image.
+The special header defines various properties of the "ulmage" file (e.g. load address and entry point for the binary image in the data portion).
+Both the header and the data portion of the "ulmage" file are secured and checked against corruption by a CRC32 checksum at U-Boot load time.

-All VxWorks (ROM-able) binary images will be converted to an U-Boot image at build time of the suiting Wind River Workbench projects based on the dedicated Kontron Modular Computers VxWorks BSP (Board Support Package).
-This conversion will be carried out by a Kontron Modular Computers JAVA based version of the U-Boot tool 'mkImage' which is invoked by BSP provided Wind River Workbench project settings automatically.
+All VxWorks (ROM-able) binary images will be converted to a "ulmage" file at build time of the suited Wind River Workbench projects based on the dedicated Kontron VxWorks BSP (Board Support Package).
+This conversion will be carried out by the "mkImage" Kontron tool, which is automatically invoked by Wind River Workbench.

-On successful build of the VxWorks binary (ROM-able) image an additional U-Boot image file, containing the VxWorks (ROM-able) binary image will be generated in the project default build folder with the following naming conventions:
+On successful build of the VxWorks binary (ROM-able) image, an additional "ulmage" file containing the VxWorks (ROM-able) binary image will be generated in the project default build folder with the following naming conventions:

-U-BOOT IMAGE NAME VXWORKS IMAGE NAME
+U-BOOT "ulmage" NAME VXWORKS IMAGE NAME

 ulmage.bootrom.bin bootrom.bin

-ulmage.bootrom_uncmp.bin bootrom_uncmp.bin

 ulmage.vxWorks_rom.bin vxWorks_rom.bin

 ulmage.vxWorks_romCompress.bin vxWorks_romCompress.bin

-Please note, that the resulting U-Boot image contains all needed information for a proper U-Boot load process and start of the contained VxWorks binary (ROM-able) image.
-Therefore it is strongly recommended to utilize the corresponding U-Boot image listed above when using U-Boot for booting VxWorks.
+Please note that the resulting "ulmage" file contains all needed information for a proper U-Boot load process and start of the contained VxWorks binary (ROM-able) image.
+Therefore, it is strongly recommended to utilize the corresponding "ulmage" file listed above when using U-Boot for booting VxWorks.

-The VxWorks U-Boot image file and FDT are typically stored in and loaded from onboard parallel NOR flash.
+The "ulmage" file and FDT are typically stored in and loaded from the SPI flash for OS.

-The boot itself is initiated with the 'bootm' command.
+The boot itself is initiated with the "bootm" command.
 To perform autobooting of a VxWorks image requires that appropriate U-Boot environment variables or script(s) be defined for the boot operation to be performed.
-For more detailled information with examples of boot command sequences, refer to the Kontron VxWorks BSP online documentation.
+For more detailed information with examples of boot command sequences, refer to the Kontron VxWorks BSP online documentation.